-The Company has been engaged in the manufacture and sales of graphite products worldwide for more than a decade.
-The graphite business operations are considered as the Company's main path for profit growth.
+The Company considers the graphite business as its main development focus for profit growth.
+In 2017, the Company began to build its graphite production lines and a warehouse in Madagascar, Africa, where the Company holds a large amount of graphite ore inventory.
+The graphite production lines of the Company are fully in operation.
 The customers include steel mills, lithium battery companies, refractory material companies and users of graphite products in China and around the world.

-The Company's electronic manufacturing services are operated by its wholly-owned subsidiary Axiom Manufacturing Services Limited in the United Kingdom ("Axiom").
+The Company's electronic manufacturing services are operated by its wholly-owned subsidiary Axiom Manufacturing Services Limited in the UK ("Axiom").
 Axiom offers comprehensive contract manufacturing services, from design of electronic products to manufacturing, to the medical, national defense, transportation, aerospace, security, maritime and natural gas industries and other sectors.
 The electronic products of contract manufacturing and design are usually labeled with customers' brand names.
 Axiom's customers are mainly located in the UK.

-The Company's cultural and multi-media business operations include motion picture production, television and online programming, and introduction of valuable foreign movies to Mainland China, etc. The production of the Company's first movie, "Pegasus", a black-humor feature film with an anti-war and anti-nuclear weapons theme, was completed in 2018.
+The Company's cultural and multi-media business operations include motion picture production, television and online programming, and introduction of valuable foreign movies to Mainland China, etc.